ajalt/colormath/README.md

 ### Conversion

-Each color space is represented with a data class, and contains `.toXXX()` methods to convert to other spaces.
+Each color model is represented with a data class, and contains `.toXXX()` methods to convert to other models.

-All color classes contain an `alpha` channel, which defaults to `1` (fully opaque) for color spaces that don't support transparency (such as ANSI color codes).
+All `Color` classes contain an `alpha` channel, which defaults to `1` (fully opaque) for color models that don't support transparency (such as ANSI color codes).

 ```kotlin